-Applicants must complete and submit an application for the MS in Finance Program through the Apply Yourself system.
+Applicants must complete and submit an online application for the MS in Finance program.
 The system allows applicants to save their work and return to it at any time.
-Supporting materials and the application fee can also be submitted through the online application system.
+Supporting materials and the application fee are submitted through the online application system.

-- A guest profile and password are required to start the online application.
+- An account and password are required to start the online application.

 - Read the instructions below carefully before completing your application.

 - When you have provided everything required to submit your application, the application will allow you to submit.
 The application is not complete until the recommendations are submitted and we have received your official test scores.
 Applications must be complete before the deadline for which you would like to be considered.

 - You will receive application update emails from firstname.lastname@example.org.
 Please add this email to your contact list or safe list so that updates are not caught in your spam filter.

 Completion of at least one-semester college level calculus course at the level of Short Calculus or higher is required for admission consideration.
 Upload a course description or syllabus in the first upload on the "Carlson MS Programs requirements" page of the application for the course that satisfies this requirement.